Hull and Barnsley Railway: Operation and events (1885–1922)

 In the following years of the 1890s various proposals, including another to merge the NER and HB&WRJR&DCo., and others for expansion of the Hull docks came, but were blocked by one party's interests or another's.
 Finally in 1899 both railway companies had agreed to the construction of a new dock, to the east of Alexandra Dock, access to which was from the HB&WRJ's elevated line via an extension from Alexandra Dock, and from a joint line branching off the H&BR at Bridges Junction.

 In 1902 an extension from Wrangbrook junction opened, connecting to Wath and further collieries.
 From 1905 cooperation with the Midland allowed trains to run all the way to Sheffield via Cudworth; the same year Edward Watkin, nephew of Sir Edward Watkin, became general manager of the company.
 For these express trains bogie coaches were purchased and M. Stirling's 4-4-0 tender locomotives used.
 From 1907 at Sandholme there were marshalling yards and a turntable, enabling freight trains to be split in two for the steep section towards Hull into the Wolds hills.

 After exiting receivership, the fortunes of the Hull and Barnsley recovered and it began to pay reasonable dividends on ordinary stock.
-In 1905 the Hull Barnsley and West Riding Junction Railway and Dock Company officially changed its name to the shorter Hull and Barnsley Railway.
+In 1905 the Hull Barnsley and West Riding Junction Railway and Dock Company officially changed its name by the Hull and Barnsley Railway Act 1905 (5 Edw.
+7. c. xli) to the shorter Hull and Barnsley Railway.
 The same year running powers were obtained and a junction made with the Dearne Valley Railway.
-Also in that year the National Radiator company opened in Hull.
+Also in that year the National Radiator Company opened in Hull.
 The site was served by a siding from Ella Street on the H&BR line, as well as being accessed by a siding from the NER on the Hull to Bridlington line, forming a non-official line link between the networks of H&BR and NER.

 Construction of the new dock – "King George V Dock" – was completed by 1914.